troyhacks/MoonLight/docs/develop/installation.md

 * If you are developing or updating existing MoonLight installations MoonLight might be outdated or not show up correctly in the browser or not even appear.
 Two reasons

-    * Sometimes the latest front end code is not generated yet (WWWData.h).
+    * Sometimes the latest front-end code is not generated yet (WWWData.h).
 This is how to set it right:
         * Open platformIO new terminal (>_)
         * touch ./interface/src/app.html so the build process will be triggered to create a new WWWData.h
         * build the project (✔) - if nodejs is not installed (yet) you will get errors.
 See troubleshooting